 History Major

 The history major requires all students to take a minimum of 30 credits or ten courses (excluding one-credit courses).
-The major aims to assure that all students have taken at least one course in four areas of the world (United States, Europe, Latin America, Middle East, Asia and Africa).
-It also aims to assure some exposure by all students to history prior to 1800, when there is much less evidence for making historical judgments than in the modern era, as well as requiring at least one course from the modern era.
-Apart from these distribution requirements, students are free to pursue their interests in one or more areas of history in as much depth as they choose.
+The major aims to assure that all students take courses covering different areas of the world (United States, Europe, Latin America, Middle East, Asia and Africa).
+It also aims to assure some exposure by all students to history prior to 1800, as well as requiring at least one course from the modern era after 1800.